gaiagaudenzi-lab/gaiagaudenzi-lab.github.io/stata_training/index.md

 ## Stata basics

 Let’s start talking about  how you can actually load datasets on Stata.
-The extension stata uses for its file is .dta, so the name of a dataset in Stata format will look like this: dataset.dta .
+The extension stata uses for its file is .dta, so the name of a dataset in Stata format will look like this: dataset.dta.
 However, you can import a wide variety of files with different formats into Stata (Excel, csv etc.)

 ## Loading data and directories